DataDog/dd-agent-omnibus/README.md

 ARCH should be "i386" or "x64".

-You can use `AGENT_LOCAL_REPO` variable and set it to a path on your host machine to use your repo.
+You can use `AGENT_LOCAL_REPO` variable and set it to a path on your host machine to use your repo, otherwise it will pull from the [dd-agent Github repository](https://github.com/datadog/dd-agent)